Eastern Townships: History

 Until 1791 the region was organized under the seigneurial system of New France.
 In 1791 the region was resurveyed under English law.
 It was divided into counties, which were in turn subdivided into townships.

 Settlement by Europeans happened in three waves: first from New England, including some loyalists, then from the British Isles, and finally French-Canadians from surrounding areas.
+The proximity of the United States explains the arrival of Loyalists at the end of the eighteenth century, especially in the townships bordering Maine, New Hampshire, and Vermont.